davidjbradshaw/eslint-config-auto/README.md

 # eslint-config-auto

-This package contains the linting rules for JavaScript projects at Smart Pension.
-When run it will read the contents of your project's `package.json` file and auto configure itself with the appropreate esLint rules.
+This config will automatically configure the *airbnb* esLint rules and a range of other plugins, based on the contents of your projects `package.json` file.

 ## Install